j-smith3/Investigating_TMDb_Dataset/README.md

 # Investigating_TMDb_Dataset

-Investigating the TMDb movie data-set to identify trends that exist in movies.
+I investigated the TMDb movie data-set to identify trends that exist in movies.

 The dataset consists of movies that were released prior to 2016 and some general information about each movie; including budget and popularity rating.